BenjaminWolfe/dotfiles/README.md

 in [manual-customizations.md](manual-customizations.md).
 Feel free to delete the whole folder when you're done with them.

+To use GitHub Copilot in VS Code the first time, click where it says "Signed Out" in the bottom rail, and sign in!

 ## Manual Customizations

 Continue with the manual (and usually optional) customizations